FreeBreadsticks/onboarding/Second Week/dispatch-guide.md

     2. Link to the Student's forked Repo - click this to see their repo after they've run `learn save`.
     3. The button you click to copy the `qbot queue` link.
     4. The issue count of the lab - a high number usually means there are some problems with the lab.
 Check this if a student comes in with a strange issue/error.

+- **Unresponsive Students:** Instead of continuing to `unresponsive` a student multiple times, have the TC who was assigned the second time `done` them instead.
+Make a mental note to check on the student and place them back in the queue once/if they get back.
+This will help cut down on confusion when AAQ is slammed.

 - **Helpful Resources**
     - [Snippet Tool - Dash](https://kapeli.com/dash)